top of page

 PLATFORM

-A dedicated interface enabling airline clients to browse, curate, and select content—introducing transparency and collaboration into the process.
+A dedicated interface for airline clients, enabling them to browse, curate, and select content—bringing transparency and flexibility into the decision-making process.

 3